sybrew/the-seo-framework/readme.txt

 			* `(int) sitemap_query_limit`
 		* The sitemap xsl stylesheet now has its colors defined in various `xsl:variable` elements.
 It's also completely reconfigurable via hooks.
 		* The plugin now initializes options cache.
 For instance, when the plugin's activated a temporarily value will be set that it did.
+		* Various JS functions and class objects have been introduced.
+These are available via the API, but shouldn't be used as the JS API is still under consideration and can change at any update.
 	* **Improved:**
 		* A "doing it wrong" notice is now supplied when calling `the_seo_framework()` too early.
 		* Fixed all "non-passive event listener" warnings caused by jQuery, by using our improved own event handlers.